On This Page:

 Support for the pancreatic cancer patient is critical to improve quality of life and well-being.
-Having a support system of caregivers, family, friends, healthcare professionals and a Patient Central Associate is important to address and manage the needs of the patient.
+Having a support system of caregivers, family, friends, healthcare professionals and a patient advocate is important to address and manage the needs of the patient.

 The information on this page can help improve communication between patients and their loved ones when having hard conversations.

 Patients may worry about how their families will cope with their diagnosis.
 But patients do not need to tell their families alone.

 Patients can consider sharing the news first with one person who is especially close to them.
 This may be a partner, family member or close friend.
 This person can be by the patient’s side when sharing the news with other loved ones.
 Or, patients can ask this person to tell the rest of the family on their behalf.

 Patients, and anyone they ask to help them, can prepare in advance for the conversation with their family.
 They can plan to cover topics like: